brentd09/BookSummaries/README.md

-# BookSummaries
+# Books Summaries

-Good books that I have read that had made a difference in my life (Self Help style)
+## These are books that I have read and in some cases have got a lot of success from